ramanujds/ust-global-2023/weekly-assignments.md

 https://gitlab-ust.stackroute.in/stack_java_cycle5_exercises/exercise-bt-lambdaexpression-predicatefunctionalinterface

-* Submit it by Thursday
+* Submit it by Wednesday

-* Submit by Thursday
 https://gitlab-ust.stackroute.in/stack_java_cycle5_exercises/exercise-bt-lambdaexpression-comparator

+* Submit by Wednesday